i3ad/i3-feedback-button/Readme.md

 ## Plugin Information

-Displays a static button, on the left or right side of the page, which lets you open an post or page in an thickbox window.
+Displays a static button, on the left or right side of the website, which lets you open a page in an thickbox window.

 ### Features

+* Easy page select
 * You can add your own button text
-* Change the button position
+* Change the button left, right and top position
-* Change the position from top
 * Change button background-color and text-color
 * Change the width and height of the thickbox window
-* Languages files included: english, german
+* Language files included: english, german

 ***